 Enter the humble vest.
 A running vest (either insulated or a shell) is a key layering component, as it provides protection to your core through insulation, wind protection, or both, while allowing you to vent under your arms and with the front closure.

 Vests might be simple in design, but there are a few options to choose from, namely insulated or non-insulated.
 Most insulated running vests use synthetic insulation (instead of down) to wick sweat during activity, and nearly all the vests on this list have a wind-resistant or DWR-treated face fabric.
+Finally, you’ll have a few other options like different levels of weatherproofing, hooded vs. non-hooded, and zippered pockets.
+Here are my top tested picks of this year.

 Best Running Vests